Bcdirito/simple-cipher/README.md

   committed and pushed, and send us a link to your repository via email.
 - If you downloaded the repository as a zip file, zip your changes and send them to us via an email attachment.
+- Good luck.
+I hope you enjoy sharpening your skills on challenges like this as much as we do.

 ## Troubleshooting